4.5 Award of Tenure

-4.4.1 Probationary Credit Toward Tenure
+4.5.1 Probationary Credit Toward Tenure

-(Last Modified on April 12, 2011) Report a broken link
+(Last Modified February 9, 2022) Report a broken link

 A maximum of three years probationary credit toward tenure for service at other institutions or service at the rank of Instructor or Lecturer within the institution can be established only at the time of the individual’s initial appointment to or promotion to the rank of Assistant Professor.
 Individuals serving in part-time, limited term or full-time temporary positions are not eligible for probationary credit toward tenure.